goauthentik/authentik/website/docs/user-group/user.md

 Optional flag, when set to false prevents the user from changing their own username.

+### `goauthentik.io/user/can-change-name`

+Optional flag, when set to false prevents the user from changing their own name.

 ### `goauthentik.io/user/can-change-email`

 Optional flag, when set to false prevents the user from changing their own email.